 The question of regulation is an important one as the digital asset economy continues to grow.
 While Bitcoin has finally shed much of its earlier reputation as a “criminal currency,” there are legitimate concerns about scammy ICOs, Mt.
 Gox-type incidents, and the potential for digital currencies to facilitate financial crime.

 On the one hand, creating standards for institutions can undoubtedly weed out scammers and elevate legitimate operations.
 On the other hand, too much consolidation runs the risk of stifling innovation and actually reducing institutional accountability due to a lack of competition.
 In forex terms, if there are only one or two giant brokerages to choose from, those brokerages don’t really have much incentive to keep their clients happy since they have nowhere else to go.
 We can imagine that the same would hold true for platforms dealing with cryptocurrency.
 In both cases, overregulation can pose a risk to legitimate smaller players.
 Particularly in the blockchain space, smaller players and startups often drive innovation.
-Koji Higashi, co-founder of Japan’s Indiesquare, worries that “[regulations] may come with the cost of destroying legitimate businesses who wish to experiment with altcoins or blockchain technology in general and the potential effect to the Japanese Bitcoin/blockchain industry is profound.”
+Koji Higashi, the co-founder of Japan’s Indiesquare, worries that “[regulations] may come with the cost of destroying legitimate businesses who wish to experiment with altcoins or blockchain technology in general and the potential effect to the Japanese Bitcoin/blockchain industry is profound.”

 How regulation will ultimately shape the future of cryptocurrency remains to be seen, but there is reason to be optimistic that both innovators and regulators have learned from the history of forex.
-We are already seeing efforts from within cryptocurrency community to take a proactive approach to shaping the policies that will inevitably regulate the digital asset economy.
+We are already seeing efforts from within cryptocurrency community to take a proactive approach to shape the policies that will inevitably regulate the digital asset economy.
 In Switzerland, the Crypto Valley Association, working with regulatory agencies, recently released its own set code of conduct for ICOs.
 “The widespread adoption of this framework, combined with careful supportive regulation would bring stability to an exciting but uncertain trend in blockchain,” said Oliver Bussman, President of the CVA.